thebookwright/awakenAI/docs/use_case_timefulness.md

-# ⌛ Use Case: Timeful AI in AdytumAI
+# ⌛ Use Case: Timeful AI in AwakenAI

 > _“Time is not just a line — it’s a spiral, a rhythm, a teacher.
 To be timeful is to tune into its music.”_
 > — TomGPT